sonatype-nexus-community/nexus-repository-p2/docs/P2_USER_DOCUMENTATION.md

 After doing this, your P2 Proxy site will be available for Eclipse to cache metadata from, as well as request remote artifacts from.

-NOTE: Eclipse includes P2 download sites by default, you will want to remove these if you intend to proxy solely through Nexus Repository.
+NOTE: Eclipse includes P2 download sites by default, you will want to disable these if you intend to proxy solely through Nexus Repository.

 ### Browsing P2 Repository Packages